-Tasman District Council will make water available from its reticulation (subject to no water restrictions) for the first filling and flushing operations at no cost to the contractor.
+Tasman District Council will make water available from its reticulation for the first filling and flushing operations at no cost to the contractor.
 Water used for any subsequent fill/s and flushing will be charged at Council's current supply rate.
-The quantity of water to be charged shall be as measured by meter or as assessed by the Engineering Manager if suitable metering equipment is not used.
+The quantity of water to be charged shall be as measured by meter or as assessed by the Engineer if suitable metering equipment is not used.